Apoorva-ar/GSOC_2020/Scheduler_Layer/README.md

 `Scheduler_Layer/Scheduler_Master.vhd` : VHDL code for scheduling tasks (command and data words) and controlling internal FIFO banks as well as lower Master Packet layer to perform transactions based on service priority.
 `Scheduler_Layer/Scheduler_Master_tb.vhd` : VHDL testbench code for functional Unit tests.
 ### Dependencies :-
+The current version is tested on Lattice Diamond.
 - All files in ../PHY_Layer
 - All files in ../Packet_Layer